The Many Shades of Amethyst: A Guide to Choosing the Right Hue for Your Customized Engagement Ring

 What setting styles should I choose to complement the hue of my amethyst ring?

-How can I care for my amethyst ring to ensure its longevity?
+How can I care for my ruby engagement ring to ensure its longevity?